Master of Fine Arts in Visualization

 - The maximum number of credit hours taken in post-baccalaureate non-degree (G6) classification at Texas A&M University which may be considered for application to the degree plan is 12.

-- A maximum of 3 hours of 601 (Research Foundations) and/or
+- No more than 3 credit hours of 601 (Research Foundations).

 Final Presentation and Written Document